Chinese Lunar Exploration Program

 Chang'e 6

-Chang'e 6 launched on 3 May 2024, and will be China's second Moon sample return mission.
-It will attempt to collect and bring to Earth the first samples from the lunar far side.
-Specifically, the mission aims to collect material from the Apollo crater, a large impact crater within the South Pole–Aitken basin.
+Chang'e 6 launched on 3 May 2024, and was China's second Moon sample return mission.
+It collected and returned to Earth the first samples from the lunar far side.
+Specifically, the mission aimed to collect material from the Apollo crater, a large impact crater within the South Pole–Aitken basin.
 It is hoped that there may be lunar mantle material (from the interior of the Moon, just below the crust) available in this region, exposed by the original impact that created the surface feature.
 Study of the lunar mantle may reveal more details about the Moon's formation, which could act as a proxy for the development of rocky objects in our Solar System at large.

 The Queqiao 2 satellite was launched on 20 March 2024.
 Compared to its predecessor, this satellite features technological enhancements that improve its ability to communicate with ground stations back on Earth.
 It is also expected to operate for longer from its more stable elliptical orbit, facilitating communications for further missions in the Chang'e Program.